Scramble

 Mount Ellinor – Winter

-Mount Ellinor was my second scramble ever and the first one that I needed my ice axe to travel on steep hard snow.
-On that trip I was super nervous, I didn’t really have the right traction and the conditions meant we couldn’t glissade which is what this route is popular for.
-Now finding myself with a bit of time off I jumped at the chance to do this mid-week on a scramble led by one of my Mountaineers friends Jordan.
+Mount Ellinor was my second scramble ever, and the first one that I needed my ice axe to travel on steep, hard snow.
+On that trip, I was super nervous.
+I didn’t have the proper traction and the conditions meant we couldn’t glissade, which is what this route is popular for.
+Now finding myself with a bit of time off, I jumped at the chance to do this mid-week on a scramble led by one of my Mountaineers friends, Jordan.

 mileage